Skip to main content

 3. Use the catch-all repository Zenodo, maintained by CERN;

-4. Or search the global re3data.org portal for a fitting repository - this provides several filtering options.
+4. Search the global re3data.org portal for a fitting repository - this provides several filtering options.

 It’s not easy to evaluate the quality of repositories, because this is influenced by many external factors, starting with the mission of the repository.
 For instance, does it explicitly aim for long-term preservation - with the appropriate expertise and budget - or not?
 Is it dedicated to a specific research community and familiar with their data formats, or is it generic?
 However, if you focus on repositories that are certified as being trustworthy, you simplify your selection process.
 So, if you don’t have a disciplinary repository, and use the re3data.org portal for your search, we recommend that you filter on “Certificate” and look for the red icon (unfortunately, OpenDOARhas no such filter).